-Steps to Promoting Cultural Diversity On Campus
+How to Promote Cultural Diversity and Awareness On Campus

 Setting the tone

-One of the key ingredients to promoting cultural diversity awareness is to make tolerance and inclusion a priority.
-Establishing school-wide policies that outline student and faculty conduct are one way to make it clear that discriminatory and harassing behavior are not welcome.
+One of the key ingredients in promoting cultural diversity and awareness is to make tolerance and inclusion a priority.
+Establishing school-wide policies that outline student and faculty conduct are one way to make it clear that discriminatory and harassing behavior is not welcome.
 In doing so, it is critical to communicate these standards to students, clearly defining what actions are and are not appropriate.
 Most importantly, any policies that are developed must be enforced in a consistent manner, to demonstrate action behind the intent of creating them.

 Degrees of education

 Several universities now offer courses specifically designed to foster cultural awareness and diversity, with some even making them mandatory for the attainment of undergraduate degrees.

 Other institutions provide optional cultural and diversity awareness programs that encourage and promote campus diversity, such as the Intercultural Leadership Program (ILP) run by the University of Pennsylvania.
 The ILP pulls together domestic and international students for a series of workshops and projects, aiming to create “an intercultural community of leaders who are ready to take on issues they are passionate about, learning more about communities different than their own, [to] make a lasting impact.”